ichibrosan/multiware-framework-and-vpa/README.md

 with RPC capabilities, user management, and both command-line and browser-based interfaces.

+Note: This project is still under development.
+The in-line documentation is AI generated in many cases and still having some trouble with hallucination.
+Verification of the documentation is still underway.

 ## System Architecture

 The Virtual Protocol Adapter is a light-weight data multiplexing system.